moomoofarm1/awesome-neural-manifolds/README.md

 # Awesome neural manifolds

 A curated list containing neural manifold articles on top neuroscience-related journals.
+The list is in an alphabetical order.

 1. [Gallese, V. (2003).
 The manifold nature of interpersonal relations: the quest for a common mechanism.
 Philosophical Transactions of the Royal Society of London.
 Series B: Biological Sciences, 358(1431), 517-528.](https://royalsocietypublishing.org/doi/abs/10.1098/rstb.2002.1234)
 2. [Gardner, R. J., Hermansen, E., Pachitariu, M., Burak, Y., Baas, N. A., Dunn, B. A., ... & Moser, E. I. (2022).
 Toroidal topology of population activity in grid cells.
 Nature, 602(7895), 123-128.](https://www.nature.com/articles/s41586-021-04268-7)